Los García: The cast

 Casting for the series was fortuitous, as were many production details.
 While Tommy was writing his scripts, his son Rafael (Rafo), who had played the family's son in the television version of "Gloria y Miguel", asked to play Godofredo -the role demanded a cheeky, wisecracking teenager, and although Rafo was already in his twenties, he felt he could play it.
 Juan Bautista needed a daughter -who would be Godofredo's girlfriend, and mutual family friends referred Gina Beveraggi, who had no previous stage experience, to Muñiz.
 He ended up naming the character Ginny, after Gina's real name.
 Mutual references also contacted Manela Bustamante, a very successful Cuban-born comedian, famous for her role of Cachucha in Cuban radio and television. to play Doña Toni, a fast-talking, nosy neighbor.
 Muñiz asked a neighbor, William Gracia -also with no acting experience- to play Don Pepín, another nosy neighbor.
-Liberato Garced, Jr. was originally cast as Juan, Jr., better known as Junito.
+Liberato Garced Rodriguez was originally cast as Juan, Jr., better known as Junito.
 Garced was later replaced by Edgardo Rubio, (the son of United States Medal of Honor recipient Euripides Rubio), who would later on achieve fame in WAPA-TV's Barrio Cuatro Calles, and later played comedic roles in Spanish-language television in Florida.
 Rubio also made his television acting debut as a cast member of Los García.